lacuin27-cpu/lacuin27-cpu/README.md

 ### Hi, I'm Froie 👋

-Medical Laboratory Science Student that has a knack for coding and wants to make this his hobby!
+Medical Laboratory Science Student that has a knack for coding, an aspiring freelancer for money on the side.

 #### Languages I'm using:
 ![Python](https://img.shields.io/badge/python-%233670A0.svg?style=for-the-badge&logo=python&logoColor=ffdd54)